-When to Plant Hollyhocks
+When to Plant Hollyhock

 Typically, hollyhock plants take about a year to grow from seed.
 You can plant hollyhock seeds in the later months of summer to enjoy blooms the following summer.
 Alternatively, you can wait until late in winter or early in spring if you plan to start any transplants indoors.

-Where to Plant Hollyhocks
+Where to Plant Hollyhock

-The best place to plant hollyhocks is in a well-draining area that enjoys full sun to partial shade.
+The best place to plant it is in a well-draining area that enjoys full sun to partial shade.
 However, because hollyhock plants typically grow to be quite high, they need to be protected from damaging winds through support such as a trellis, wall or fence.
 Also keep in mind the fact that hollyhocks readily self-seed, so try to plant them somewhere that this won’t be an issue.

-How to Plant Hollyhocks
+How to Plant Hollyhock

-Hollyhocks can easily grow from seeds, whether you plan on growing them inside or out.
+It can easily grow from seeds, whether you plan on growing them inside or out.
 Plant your seeds outdoors about a week before the last frost and be sure to sow them about a quarter-inch deep and about two feet apart.
 Hollyhocks have long taproots, so if you start them indoors, be sure to use tall, individual pots and transplant the bulbs early to avoid any damage.